openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 mechanism, and I'd like to suss out how to properly arrange this with this draft, potentially including them as we get into the meat of development.

-### PKI Support

-After reviewing our current PKI approach, I'm pretty sure everything is backwards compatible with our existing token API, with the *potential* exception of the length of his "tokens" being too long for some tools to handle as valid URL's or header values.

-A base64 encoded PKI token lands in the 1-2KB range, in his examples.
-This encrypted token can be handled as *unencrypted* by both clients and services that do not understand/support PKI (you can still GET /tokens/{token_id} the entire thing as an opaque string, and still pass it in an X-Auth-Token, etc).

-Signed tokens can still have an ID,  so the concept of ID:value for tokens will work well.
-The only thing that won't work is putting the signed tokens into the URL, and the avoiding-token-in-urls scheme obviates that.

 ### Resources and Resource Structure

 Resource names are kept plural in this edition of the API, with identity or listing with a filter being provided by querying by attributes or an additional identifier in the URI.
 Resources are kept separate in the URI structure except where there is a clear hierarchy to be represented.

-### REST Verbs

-This API uses the PATCH verb extensively, intended for that to be able to make "partial updates" to resource attributes.

 ### Deployment